UMkhonto weSizwe: Motivations for formation

 Firstly, we believed that as a result of Government policy, violence by the African people had become inevitable, and that unless responsible leadership was given to canalise and control the feelings of our people, there would be outbreaks of terrorism which would produce an intensity of bitterness and hostility between the various races of this country which is not produced even by war.
 Secondly, we felt that without violence there would be no way open to the African people to succeed in their struggle against the principle of white supremacy.
 All lawful modes of expressing opposition to this principle had been closed by legislation, and we were placed in a position in which we had either to accept a permanent state of inferiority, or take over the Government.
 We chose to defy the law.
 We first broke the law in a way which avoided any recourse to violence; when this form was legislated against, and then the Government resorted to a show of force to crush opposition to its policies, only then did we decide to answer with violence.

 The manifesto referred to by Mandela, adduced by the prosecution at his trial as Exhibit AD, included the statements:

 Our men are armed and trained freedom fighters not "terrorists".
 We are fighting for democracy—majority rule—the right of the Africans to rule Africa.
 We are fighting for a South Africa in which there will be peace and harmony and equal rights for all people.
 We are not racialists, as the white oppressors are.
 The African National Congress has a message of freedom for all who live in our country.

-The aim was to act only against hard targets such as power pylons and avoid any injury or loss of life.
+The initial aim was to act only against such targets as power line pylons and avoid any injury or loss of life.
+However, later lethal attacks on various targets were performed, sometimes the victims were civilians.
+Such attacks include the Durban bar bombing, the Church Street Bombing, Johannesburg Magistrate's Court bombing and the Sasolburg refinery bombing.

+The ANC later admitted to insufficient training of their guerilla fighters and apologized for targeting civilian infrastructure.